dearhive/MashShare/readme.txt

 = {{ version }} =
 * New: Check once a day if facebook access token is expired and throw a message
-* Fix: PHP Warning: A non-numeric value encountered in
+* Fix: PHP Warning: A non-numeric value encountered in share count fake count option
-* Fix: Flat styled buttons are shadowed on a few themes
+* Fix: Flat styled social media buttons are shadowed on a few themes
-* Tweak: Admin helper notice to create an access token
+* Tweak: Admin helper notice to create a facebook access token
-* Tweak: Check if curl_multi_init() is installed
+* Tweak: Check if curl_multi_init() is installed for getting social media share counts

 = 3.3.6 =
 * Fix: Custom CSS field not working since 3.3.5